Nixon's End: How The Watergate Scandal Brought Down A President

-Eventually questions were raised but Nixon denied any connection swearing that his staff were not involved.
-The time came and Richard Nixon was reelected as the President of the United States.
+Nixon continued to deny any connection, swearing that his staff were not involved.
+The Presidential election proceeded as scheduled and Nixon was reelected as the President of the United States -- in a landslide.

 Like it?
 Share with your friends!